 In the university context, there are three options: "Mr./Mrs. Ms.", "Dr." and "Prof".
 You may write "Dear Mr. Stevens".
 There are some individuals who may not be sensitive to titles; in this case a formal approach is still required.
-You may write: "Dear Michael Stevens".
+If you do not know whether or not the person is sensitive, it is best to be cautious and use the formal title, e.g., Dear Dr. Stevens.